Style Guide

 Table basics

-Tables are created via use of double pipe characters: ||.
+Simple tables are created via use of double pipe characters: ||.
 Lines beginning with this markup denote rows in a table or a formatting line.
 Within table row lines the double-pipe is used to delimit cells.
 In the examples below a border is added for illustration (the default is no border).

 The first line in the markup contains formatting commands for the table.
 It only has double pipe characters at the start of the line.